If I had to have a religion

 As each new day goes on

-The Sun is our daily reminder
+So the Sun is our daily reminder…

 That we, too, can rise again

-Yet we are but a pale reflection…
+Yet, we are but a pale reflection…

-Of its light, its love and pain
+Of its light, its love and its pain

 One Sun warms and enlightens